 - A traditional water heater is cheaper than electrical tankless water heaters.
 The average cost of a tank storage water heater is around $900 for a 50-gallon tank capacity.
 On the contrary, a tankless water heater will cost on average about $3000.

 - Tank water heaters entail easy installation, which takes no more than a few hours.
 These tanks are available in electric, gas, and propane powered models.
 As for electrical tankless heaters, despite being a little technical with installation, they take up much less space.
+If you are interested installing a water heater, you might be interested in something like Raleigh, NC water heater installation or a service that is local to you.

 - Tank water heater has a relatively shorter lifespan, about 10 to 15 years.
 However, electrical tankless heaters can last for up to 20 years or more which effectively justifies the hefty initial expenditure that these water heaters call for.